G7DAO/seer/README.md

 # seer

-`seer` is Moonstream's second generation blockchain crawler.
+`seer` is Moonstream's second generation blockchain-adjacent tooling for crawling data and performing smart contract interactions.

 It builds on what we have learned from our first generation of [`crawlers`](https://github.com/moonstream-to/api/tree/e69d81d1fb081cbddb0c8a1983af41e53d5a0f8f/crawlers) and from [`moonworm`](https://github.com/moonstream-to/moonworm).